SARAH WALTON - BIOGRAPHY

 In 1975

-Set up her own studio at Alciston, Sussex where she works as a potter, using a saltglaze kiln.
+Set up her own studio at Alciston, Sussex.

 Awards: